NaomiChmielewski/QuantumComputing/README.md

 ![Deutsch Algorithm](/images/deutschCircuit.png)

 The Deutsch-Josza algorithm is a natural extension to an n-qubit query register (still one auxiliary qubit) and it is here that we truly see the power of quantum parallelism: Denoting f as constant 0 (constant 1) if it always yields 0 (1) and as balanced if it yields 0 for half of the states and 1 for the other half, assuming that no other configurations are possible, and noting that an n-qubit system has 2^n possible configurations, it is easy to see that to evaluate the property of the oracle with classical computing, we would have to perform 2^(n-1) + 1 computations in the worst case, whereas the Deutsch-Josza algorithm only requires one measurement!

+## 4 Simon's Algorithm

+The Deutsch-Josza Algorithm leverages phase kickback to differentiate between balanced and constant oracles by setting the auxiliary qubit to |1> at the beginning.

+Simon's Algorithm is what is known as a periodic quantum algorithm, as it is based on the quantum Fourier transform.
+It was the first algorithm to show exponential speed-up with respect to the best classical solution.
+The problem is to determine whether an oracle is one-to-one (injective) or two-to-one (the reciprocal image of each value in the function's range has exactly two elements in the function's domain).
+Similarly to the calculations from the previous section, it is clear that classically, at least 2^(n-1) + 1 computations must be performed.
+Simon's algorithm gurantees to find the solution in O(n) steps, achieving an exponential speedup.